 Child Safety Seats

-Using a car seat correctly can prevent injuries, but wrong usage is very common.
-Even a small mistake in how the seat is used can cause serious injury in a crash.
+Using a car seat correctly can prevent injuries, but mistakes can easily occur in selecting the wrong seat, installation, and even buckling the wrong way is very common.
+Even a small error in usage can cause serious injury in a crash.

 Tips to Ensure You Are Using a Child Car Seat Correctly